 A corner of the Vo family church, where Vo Ba Le is worshiped - the person who restored the ancient well from the French colonial period.
 Photo: TH

-Hoi An people believe that if they use Ba Le well water for cooking, the special dishes of the old town will be more flavorful and delicious.
+Hoi An people believe that if they use Ba Le well water for cooking, the ancient town's specialties will be more flavorful and delicious.

 Also from Ba Le well, the profession of carrying water for hire to serve restaurants was born.
-The water from the ancient well makes famous delicious dishes of Hoi An.
+The ancient well water makes famous delicious dishes of Hoi An.
 Photo: TH

 The strange thing is that Ba Le well never runs dry.
-Regardless of the rainy season or the most severe drought.
+No matter the rainy season or the most severe drought.

-The mouth of Ba Le well is located in a small piece of land, without a fence, so that every day Hoi An people can come here to fetch water for use.
+The mouth of Ba Le well is located on a small piece of land, without a fence so that every day Hoi An people can come here to fetch water for use.
 Photo: TH

 Hoi An people have always believed in the belief of “all things have animism”, that everything around humans has its own soul.
 They believe that Ba Le well always loves the people of Hoi An and brings the best to this ancient land.

 About half a meter from the mouth of the well, there is a very solemn altar to the well god.
-On the full moon or the first day of the lunar month, Hoi An people still keep the habit of bringing flowers, fruits, incense and candles to worship and thank the cool water that Ba Le well brings to Hoi An.
+On full moon or new moon nights, Hoi An people still keep the habit of bringing flowers, fruits, incense and candles to worship and thank the cool water that Ba Le well brings to Hoi An.
 Ba Le well exists like a shadow with the old town, making the culture and cuisine here even more special.

 Source: https://laodong.vn/la/hoi-an-gieng-co-ngan-nam-khong-can-606418.ldo